Andres-in-Cybersecurity/Andres-in-Cybersecurity/README.md

 # Hello, I'm Andres 👋
 <a href="https://www.linkedin.com/in/andres-amaro1/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>

-I am currently a Cybersecurity & Information Assurance undergrad student at Western Governors University with a profound interest in technology and a dedication to learning more about cybersecurity.
+I am an incoming Cyber Operations & Resilience undergrad student at Boise State University with a profound interest in technology and a dedication to learning more about cybersecurity.

 <!--